pusher/pusher-platform-android/README.md

 ## Publishing

-The two atifacts this project produces (`pusher-platform-core` and `pusher-platform-android`) are published in `jCenter`.
+The two artifacts this project produces (`pusher-platform-core` and `pusher-platform-android`) are published in `jCenter`.

-Firstly, make sure you have a binTray account.
+Firstly, make sure you have a [BinTray](https://bintray.com) account.
 To get the api key go to Profile > Edit > Api Key

 Then you need to set up a user name and api key.

-Either on your local ~/.gradle/gradle.properties as:
+Either on your local `~/.gradle/gradle.properties` as:

 ```properties